 Annual recertification is required.
-Certifying Bodies are, in turn, licensed by Accreditation Bodies, which have been appointed by UK government.
+Certifying Bodies are, in turn, licensed by the National Cyber Security Centre, part of GCHQ.

 It was only by utilising the expert guidance and experience of ‘Episode Ltd.’ That Thurston Group was able to attain certification within an exceptionally challenging time frame.
 We therefore offer our thanks to Episode Ltd. For the diligent and professional services provided.
 We also look forward to working with them again soon and would not hesitate to recommend their services."

 Peter Spieight, Senior Divisional Director, Thurston Group, Wakefield